Benlnj33/IS601_Midterm/README.md

 -------------------------------------------------------------------

-Real Interface
+REPL Interface

-The Calculator App provides a real-time command-line interface where users can interact with the calculator, perform operations, and manage calculation history.
+The Calculator App provides a REPL command-line interface where users can interact with the calculator, perform operations, and manage calculation history.
 The interface is intuitive and user-friendly.

 -------------------------------------------------------------------